ThiagoLaass/Nobel-Laureates-Spotlight/README.md

 ## Features

-A map with each location of each person being highlighted.
-There is also an album of each nobel prize winner.
+There's a comprehensive display that includes a map featuring highlighted locations for each person and an album showcasing 8 of the most important Nobel Prize winners.
+Additionally, there's a dedicated page offering more detailed information about the Nobel Prize winners' album.

 ## Usage

-The application itself is a mere acknowledgment to the ones that sacrificed their lives to the better understanding of things.
+This application serves as a tribute to those who selflessly gave their lives in the pursuit of knowledge.
+Presently, it showcases eight albums for each highlighted individual.
+Users can click on these albums to navigate to detailed pages containing comprehensive information about each album and its respective information.

 # Author